-He studied painting at the Ecole Nationale des Beaux-Arts in Aix-en-Provence (France).
-He then worked worldwide for theater and opera with artists such as Robert (Bob) Wilson, David Salle and Andy de Groat.
+Xavier de Richemont is a French video painter born in 1959 in Algeria.
+He lives and works in Angers (France).
+He studied painting at the National School of Fine Arts in Aix-en-Provence (France).
+He has worked around the world for Operas and Dance with artists like Robert (Bob) Wilson, David Salle and Andy de Groat.

-Xavier de Richemont has created for 20 years multiple monumental video works around the world.
-In 2002 he created the first Festival of Lights of Chartres (France) where he was the only artist for 10 years.
-In 2010 he is invited by the Mexican government to commemorate with his work the bicentenary of Independence and the centenary of the Mexican Revolution in 7 emblematic cities of the country.
+Xavier de Richemont has designed multiple monumental video works all over the world for over 20 years.
+In 2002 he created the first Festival of Lights in Chartres (France, “Chartres en Lumières”) of which he was/remained the only artist and artistic director for 10 years.
+In 2010 he was invited by the Mexican government to commemorate the bicentenary of Independence and the centenary of the Mexican Revolution in 7 emblematic cities of the country with his work.

-In 2012, he signed the opening of the Mayan Grand Museum of Merida (Mexico) with a founding work «Yuca’ma’yab» on the Maya World.
-In 2014 he set up a work on the American soil by proposing for the next decade his “San Antonio – The Saga” a masterful 24-minute video work created for the oldest cathedral in the USA (San Antonio, Texas, USA).
-He designed in 2015 a monumental artwork for the king of Morocco in Marrakech.
-Xavier de Richemont has participated in numerous International Festivals and Video Art events in the United States, Canada and Germany, notably in the context of Europeans Capitals of Culture.
-His trilogy (2016-2018) dedicated to Joan of Arc for the city of Orleans has been unanimously recognized as innovative.
-The French Embassy in India ordered him in 2017 a monumental artwork for Amber Fort in Jaïpur (Rajasthan).
-The work «Bhargal» was presented as part of the opening of the Bonjour India festival.
-He prepared in 2018 for The National Museum of the Renaissance an original work about the art collection of the Château d’Écouen ordered by the Ministry of Culture.
+In 2012, he signed the opening of the Grand Museum of the Mayan World in Merida (Mexico) with “Yuca’ma’yab”, a founding work on the Mayan civilization.
+In 2014 he installed a major work on American soil by proposing for the next decade his “San Antonio – The Saga” a masterful work created for the oldest Catholic cathedral in the USA (San Antonio, Texas, USA).
+In 2015, he designed a monumental video fresco for the King of Morocco in Marrakech.
+He has participated in multiple Contemporary Video Art events in the United States, Canada and Germany, notably as part of the European Capitals of Culture.
+His trilogy (2016-2018) on Joan of Arc for the city of Orleans, France, is unanimously recognized.
+The French Embassy in India commissioned him a monumental work for Amber Fort in Jaïpur in 2017 (Rajasthan).
+Commissioned by the French Ministry of Culture, he created in 2018 and 2019, for the National Renaissance Museum a work about the collections of the Castle of Ecouen.